bbauska/CS198.1x/readme.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image348.png"
-   alt="Prediction Markets: And Decentralizing Them" width="65%" />
+   alt="Prediction Markets: And Decentralizing Them: Will This Movie be a Flop?" width="65%" />
 &nbsp;